research-software-directory/research-software-directory/README.md

 * Click `Add item(s) by Identifier` ![Instruction2](https://raw.githubusercontent.com/NLeSC/TEAM/master/RSD/images/step2.png)
 * Enter one or more DOI(s), seperated with a space.
 * Add tag `domain` or `escience`
+*If you have papers that are not directly connected to a project, but which are linked to the eScience Center, please add them to the `Miscellaneous` folder (on the same level as `Projects`*

 #### Software
 Add software: